-We recently took a random survey of our woodworking customers and asked them what were the top five wood working pieces of equipment that they suggested every woodworking shop should never go without.
+We recently took a random survey of our woodworking customers and asked them what were the top five woodworking pieces of equipment that they suggested every woodworking shop should never go without.
 We got a lot of feedback and we wanted to go through and inform you of the top results.
 In fact, we got such good feedback that we decided to inform you of the top seven woodworking power tools.

 2. Router – The versatility of a router usually goes unnoticed.
-There are a lot of uses for a router that many beginner woodworkers don’t realize are available to them.
+There are a lot of uses for a router that many beginner woodworkers don’t realize is available to them.
 Not only can routers be used for finishing off the edges nicely, but also for cutting in mortise joints, inlay grooves, and keyholes.
 There are many other available features available to you when you use a router.

 4. Circular Saw – This is often the first power tool added to one’s tool armory.
 This saw can be used to cut large or small pieces of wood.
 This saw is also smaller and very portable to move to different locations.
 The saw can be used to make plunge cuts, angle cuts, and rip cuts.
 There are many other uses available.

 5. Sander – Whether you’re using precut wood or cutting it yourself you will be using a sander at one point or another.
-There is hardly any project involving wood that you will not be sanding.
+There is hardly any beginner or advanced project involving wood that you will not be sanding.
 Having a power sander will save your arm from sanding manually.
 A power sander will give you a nice smooth finish across all surfaces.

 Your individual shop needs may vary, but these were voted as the top power tools needed.
-As always, make sure you do your research and follow all of the safety recommendations from your tools manufacturer.
+As always, make sure you do your research and follow all of the safety recommendations from your tool’s manufacturer.
 Make your American dream your reality.